DOT Medical Exam

 Understanding the DOT Medical Exam

-The DOT medical exam is mandated by the Federal Motor Carrier Safety Administration (FMCSA), a branch of the DOT.
+DOT.
+Fed Med Physical.
 It's designed to assess a driver's general health and identify any medical conditions that could potentially interfere with the safe operation of a commercial vehicle.

 The DOT Medical Exam Process